patrickgramatowski/simple_db/README.md

 Simple database class built with Ruby.
 ### Usage
 NOTE! database.rb has to be alone in the db dir, because <code>Dir["**/*"].length</code> was used few times!!
 The only files which can be there are session.txt!
-Create a instance of the Db class
+Create an instance of the Db class
 <pre><code>db = Db.new</code></pre>
 then you are free to use whole bunch of methods e.g.
 <pre><code>db.set("SET A 10") # => sets A 10